-Waterton Lakes National Park, A UNESCO World Heritage Site in southern Alberta, is an absolute gem of a place to visit in summer and fall.
+Waterton Lakes National Park, A UNESCO World Heritage Site in southern Alberta, is an absolute gem of a place to visit year round.
 It’s the smallest of the Rocky Mountain National Parks, with drop-dead gorgeous mountain scenery that’s easily accessible.
 That means you can cover a lot of ground in the national park if you’re short on time.
 If you’re not, explore the wide variety of things to do in Waterton at a more leisurely pace, described below.
-Or do something epic like knock off as many of the hikes in the park as time allows.

 Waterton is unlike any other park in Canada.
 It shares a border with Glacier Lake National Park in Montana and the two combined are called the “Waterton-Glacier International Peace Park – the first such park in the world.”